 What else can I do to minimize risks to residents?

-Consider getting a COVID test, whether or not the facility or your state requires it.
+Also consider getting a COVID-19 test, whether or not the facility or your state requires it.

 "Testing is much easier to access [than it was earlier in the pandemic], so it is a good idea to get tested before going,” says Schrack, the Johns Hopkins epidemiologist.
 And if you do feel even mildly ill, stay away.